Curriculum Associates logo.

 Describe your motto on data-driven instruction.
 Consider how you use i‑Ready or other data.

-To be an effective educator, data-driven instruction is paramount to making good decisions regarding education and intervention in the classroom.
-I use i-Ready data to plan small group intervention lessons to assist students with essential skills they may need extra support to become proficient.
-I also do monthly growth monitoring, which allows me to see if I need to change my approach in class.
+Data-driven instruction is paramount to making good decisions in the classroom.
+I use i-Ready data to plan lessons to assist students with essential skills they need.
+Monthly growth monitoring allows me to see if I need to change my approach.

 Leadership Collaborative Class of 2024